vmargb/Myoso/README.md

 - Find the earliest-due step (by position).
 - Include **all preceding steps** plus that step in the session.

 This forces you to rebuild the full chain from step 1 every time, not just practise the due step in isolation.
-Rating a step **Again** or **Hard** immediately makes all subsequent steps due, so the chain must be rebuilt from that point on your next session.
+The unique behaviour in Myoso is that rating a step **Again** or **Hard** immediately makes all subsequent steps due, so the chain must be rebuilt from that point on your next session.